-ResNet is the residential network which provides wired and wireless Internet and Cable TV service to most of TU's residence halls.
+ResNet is the residential network which provides wired and wireless Internet and TV service to most of TU's residence halls.
 Support is provided by OTS Student Computing Services (SCS).

 SCS provides ResNet service and support to students and staff in the following residence halls:

 For assistance, contact the SCS Service Desk at 410-704-5151, or visit in person at Cook 35 or Towson Run 123.

 SCS also makes service calls to student rooms when problems cannot be resolved otherwise.
 These calls are arranged through the SCS Service Desk and are conducted by the ResNet Services Coordinator and student assistants.